vashisthrahul13/DwellWell-AI/readme.md

-# DwellWell AI Overview: Real Estate Data Science Application
+# DwellWell AI : Real Estate Data Science Application (Live Link : https://dwellwell.streamlit.app)

 In this comprehensive project, the primary focus was on leveraging data science techniques to provide insights, predictions, and recommendations in the real estate domain.
 The project unfolds through various stages, covering data gathering, cleaning, exploratory analysis, modeling, recommendation systems, and the deployment of a user-friendly application.

 ## Data Gathering:

-The project commenced with the collection of real estate data, which was self-scraped from the 99acres website.
+The project commenced with the collection of real estate data, which was web scraped from the 99acres website.
-For scraping the data python libraries like **Selinum** and **BeautifulSoup** was used
+For scraping the data python libraries like **Selenium** and **BeautifulSoup** was used

 ## Data Cleaning and Merging:

 To prepare the dataset for analysis, a meticulous data cleaning process was undertaken, handling missing values and ensuring consistency.
-This included steps like removing Nan values, Fixing data errors such as incorrect units for *bult-up area* etc were performed in this step
+This included steps like removing Nan values, Fixing data errors such as incorrect units for *built-up area* etc were performed in this step

 ## Feature Engineering: